 Blomberg currently sells dishwashers throughout Europe and North America.
 In the last few years, Blomberg has expanded sales in the USA.

-While we will be focusing on a particular Blomberg model of dishwasher in the product comparison below, here we will look at what you may call the Blomberg approach to making dishwashers, and consider the performance features and specs that characterize most Blomberg models.
+While we will be focusing on a particular Blomberg model of the dishwasher in the product comparison below, here we will look at what you may call the Blomberg approach to make dishwashers, and consider the performance features and specs that characterize most Blomberg models.